Psyop/Cryptomatte/README.md

 Decoders:

 * Nuke 7+, by Jonah Friedman, Andy Jones.
 In this repo.
-* Fusion: by Cédric Duriau and Kristof Indeherberge at Grid.
+* Fusion: by C&eacute;dric Duriau and Kristof Indeherberge at Grid.
 In this repo.

 ## Acknowledgements